bastie/JavApi4Swift/README.md

 ### 0.19.1

 * [STar](https://github.com/bastie/STar) is a simple Swift Tar library, that provides an easy way to create and read tar files using.

+### 0.26.1

+* [Word2Number](https://github.com/bastie/w2ni18n) is a converter library, to get numeric values from textual words f.e. `201` from `two hundred and one`.

 ## Development